Ashrockzzz2003/Match_Interactive/README.md

 # Interactive Matching Game - Gods and Vahanas

-"Match the gods with their ride, test your divine knowledge with our interactive game."
+Match the gods with their ride, test your divine knowledge with our interactive game.

 ## Table of Contents

 1. Overview
-2. How to Play
+2. Getting Started
-3. Code
+3. Frameworks Used
+4. File Structure
+5. HTML5 Structure
+6. CSS Styling
+7. JavaScript Functionality
+8. Conclusion

 ## Overview